 Heartburn is the most common symptom of acid reflux or GERD but a chronic cough is also a symptom.

 Chronic coughing is usually defined as a cough that lasts for 8 weeks or longer.

 Although chronic coughing is not a typical symptom of acid reflux, GERD is associated with at least

 While a link exists between chronic cough and GERD, it does not mean that GERD is always the cause of the cough.
 Chronic cough is a common problem, and a person may simply have these two conditions at the same time.

 How reflux leads to coughing

 Of course, in some cases, chronic cough may be caused or made worse by acid reflux.
-There are two possible mechanisms to explain this occurrence.
+There are

 The first suggests that a cough occurs as a reflexive action set off by the rising of stomach acid into the food pipe.